apyrgio/tindercrypt/README.md

 ## Installation

-You can run Tindercrypt using one of the binaries in the [Releases page] of this repo.
+You can run Tindercrypt using one of the binaries of the [stable releases], or the [nightly builds].
 Alternatively, you can install it with one of the following methods:

 * From cargo: